interlay/interlay.github.io/docs/relayer/guide.md

 ### Registering your Relayer

-The default behaviour on Rococo is automatic registration using Interlay's DOT faucet.
+The default behaviour on Beta is automatic registration using Interlay's DOT faucet.
 This happens through the `auto-register-with-faucet-url`.
 Another option for registering is the `auto-register-with-collateral` flag, as described in the [README](https://github.com/interlay/polkabtc-clients/tree/master/vault).
-This feature is only available on the Rococo network.

 You can also register your relayer through the web UI.
 Go to the "Relayer" tab and click on the "Register (Lock DOT)" button, following the instructions.